1966 Sarawak constitutional crisis: Background

 Stephen Kalong Ningkan was the leader of the Sarawak Alliance which comprised Sarawak National Party (SNAP), Parti Pesaka Sarawak (PESAKA), Barisan Ra'ayat Jati Sarawak (BARJASA), and Sarawak Chinese Association (SCA).
-On 22 July 1963, Ningkan was appointed as the first Premier of Sarawak following his party landslide winnings of the 1963 Sarawak district council elections.
+On 22 July 1963, Ningkan was appointed as the first chief minister of Sarawak following his party landslide winnings of the 1963 Sarawak district council elections.
 Temenggung Jugah (leader of the PESAKA party) was originally poised to become the first governor of Sarawak however he was transferred to a newly created portfolio called "Federal Minister of Sarawak Affairs" because of the opposition from the Malaysian federal government against the Dayaks to fill up the two highest posts in the state.
 Ningkan did not include any of the PESAKA representatives in his state cabinet despite the party contributing a significant number of seats for the Alliance.
 Ningkan did not have a good relationship with the federal government and also with his component parties such as PESAKA and BARJASA.
 He excluded both PESAKA and BARJASA from the cabinet decision-making process and opposed the usage of Malay language as the official language in Sarawak.
 Ningkan was also slow in replacing the expatriate officers from the state civil service to enable the Borneotisation of the state civil service.
 Ningkan opined that expatriates should hold the office until the locals were suitable to take over the positions.
 In the next three years, the Malays of PANAS and BARJASA were working together trying to topple Ningkan from power.
 They tried to bring the peninsular-based United Malays National Organisation (UMNO) into Sarawak to consolidate their power against Ningkan.
 However, after an assessment by the peninsular UMNO, the plan was cancelled because the party would require the support of other non-muslim Dayaks in order to survive in Sarawak as the group made up 50% of the total Sarawak population.